Photo/Takanori Ota

 Normally, the beginners' lesson ends here, but this time we decided to try out a few runs as a special tour.
 We moved to Kawaguchi's target spot and said, "Let's go!"

-snowfall until noon the previous day, so there was still powder on the north slope.
-Naturally, since it was backcountry, there was no track on the slope where no one had skied.
-As I started to ski, I gradually started to think, "Huh?
-This might be fun," but I couldn't stop properly and ended up falling and getting buried in the snow...
+Because it had snowed until noon the day before, there was still powder on the north slope.
+Of course, since it was backcountry skiing, it was an untouched slope that no one had skied on.
+As I started to ski, I gradually began to think, "Hmm?
+This might be fun?" but I couldn't stop properly and ended up tumbling and buried in the snow...

 I was overwhelmed by everyone's skiing.
 I want to ski coolly, not fall and get buried in the snow...
 I'll have to practice properly from now on.
 With this thought in mind, the fun, slightly difficult tour continued for a little while longer